My Child HATES to Write

 Help!
 My child hates to write!!!

+One of the biggest struggles homeschool moms face is getting their children to write.
+Write a paragraph.
+A sentence.
+Anything.
+Ok.
+Some are just aiming to help their children not hate it.
 There is so much pressure out there to get our kids on target and writing sooner rather than later.
 Homeschool moms are no exception to this academic pressure.

 The problem is when we mommas react from a place of fear when our kids don’t meet academic expectations.
 I’m no exception and have fallen into this trap way too many times.